Updated: Oct 11

-Whether your tooth is cracked, decayed, or has worn out chewing surface, tooth fillings can repair the damage and restore function.
+Whether your tooth is cracked, decayed, or has a worn-out chewing surface, tooth fillings can repair the damage and restore function.
 But how much does a tooth filling cost in Toronto?

 What are tooth fillings?

 A tooth filling is a dental treatment performed by general and cosmetic dentists to repair damaged teeth.
 It uses different tooth filling materials to address minor cracks or fractures, worn-out teeth surfaces, and damage due to tooth decay.
 This dental treatment can restore function and aesthetics, alleviate pain, and improve oral health.
 To enhance the outcome, your Toronto dentist can combine tooth filling with root canals and dental crowns.
 However, most people who require a tooth filling are discouraged by misguided myths about its cost.